17 Best Beaches on Koh Phi Phi, Thailand – Ultimate Guide

 Loh Dalum Beach is situated on the backside of Tonsai Bay.
 It’s a wide, sandy beach, not as busy with boats as Tonsai Beach.

-This is famous for its curved shape and stunning views of cliffs covered with green jungle.
 The relaxed atmosphere is perfect for a daytime visit, though finding a shady spot can be challenging.

-The western side of the beach is more relaxed with coffee shops and beach bars.
 The eastern side is the main party area on Koh Phi Phi Don, with clubs and bars open all night.

 Due to its central location, accommodation near Loh Dalum Beach tends to be more expensive.